 “We are seeing, on a great many fronts, a greater comfort among men with women who are their equals or perhaps even know more than they do, Many women also are getting more comfortable with men who may earn less, or have less education” she reported.

-“The fact remains that husbands overall do tend to make more money that their wives, and wives still tend to do more unpaid work at home.
-But clearly some gender roles have relaxed.”
+“The fact remains that husbands overall do tend to make more money than their wives, and wives still tend to do more unpaid work at home.
+But clearly, some gender roles have relaxed.”
 Says Daniel Dashnaw M.S., a couples therapist in Couples Therapy Inc. “Additional education, particularly for wives from patriarchal cultures, may pressure their roles at home as well as their cultural identities.”
 He said.
-“The roles of caregiver and provider hold deep cross- cultural meaning.”
+“The roles of caregiver and provider hold deep cross-cultural meaning.”